 A radiator fan is thus used to keep the temperature of the coolant in check.
 Thus, it has an important job.
-If the radiator fan fails or is not working properly your car can get serious damage, to repair which you have to spend thousands of dollars.
+If the radiator fan fails or is not working properly, your car can get seriously damaged, and repairs would cost thousands of dollars.

-Therefore, as soon as you feel that the radiator fan is not functioning rush to the mechanic and get it fixed.
-A radiator fan can stop working due to some reasons.
+Therefore, as soon as you feel that the radiator fan is not functioning, rush to the mechanic and get it fixed.
+A radiator fan can stop working due to various reasons.
 You need to know these symptoms to save your vehicle from a disaster.

 When a radiator fan works it usually makes a whirring sound that is easily noticeable.
 However, the radiator fan does not always start spinning on ignition.
 The ECU signals the radiator fan to work at the precise time.
 So, do not worry if the fan doesn’t immediately start working.
 Visually check the fan if you don’t hear its noise.